 The UAE is a conservative Muslim country and Islam is central to all aspects of life.
 While the UAE is a very tolerant society visitors are expected to respect the culture and customs of the country.
 Bearing this in mind, visitors to the UAE should be mindful of not taking pictures of people without asking their permission.
 Although women are not required to cover their hair, or wear an abaya, they should, in public areas such as shopping malls etc. dress conservatively ensuring that shoulders and knees are covered and their neckline is not too revealing.
 It is also very important to refrain from public displays of affection towards members of the opposite sex.

 While the drinking of alcohol is permitted, it is strictly forbidden to consume alcohol outside of licensed hotels and restaurants.
 It is against the law to consume alcohol in public places such as the beach.
 Possession of alcohol and other illegal substances carries an immediate prison sentence.
 Please also note that the UAE has a zero-tolerance policy to drink-driving (if you are driving a car NO alcohol should be present in the blood system) and zero tolerance towards consumption of illegal substances.
 Conviction carries an automatic prison sentence.
 It is important that if you are on prescribed drugs that you carry the prescription with you as certain drugs are prohibited.
-Please check here for more information on what is allowed and ensure that you bring any prescribed medication in their original containers with your prescription and an extra copy just in case.
+Please do research for more information on what is allowed and ensure that you bring any prescribed medication in their original containers with your prescription and an extra copy just in case.

 There are five prayer times during a day.
 Some shops will close during these times and you may find that traffic slows down slightly, but overall it is simply a sacred tradition that we respect by not playing loud music or interrupting the prayer, and business goes on as usual.